Depechie/PRISMNavigation/README.md

 Current flows available:

 * Master / detail screen
-  * Switch detail parts through item selecting in the master menu
+  * Switch detail parts through item selection from the master menu
   * Navigate to a sub page from the detail part

 * Modal screen